What's in This Hamster Guide

 What are the signs of a negative reaction to tomatoes?

 Watch for diarrhea, lethargy, refusing food, or excessive drinking.
-If your hamster shows any of these symptoms after eating tomato, discontinue immediately and consult a vet.
+If your hamster shows any of these symptoms after eating a tomato, discontinue immediately and consult a vet.

 Are cherry tomatoes safer than regular ones?